Owner Of Gas Station That Sold Winning Mega Millions Tickets Plans To Split $50,000 Bonus With Staff

 “I hope he will keep coming in,” Patel said of the lottery winner.
 “He’d be good for the business.”

-He has owned the KC Mart in Simpsonville for over three years, and said he noticed a steady growth in customers that past few days, as the prize kept growing too.
-Until now, the biggest winning ticket Patel had sold had been worth $250,000.
+He has owned the KC Mart in Simpsonville for over three years and said he noticed a steady growth in customers the past few days as the prize kept growing too.
+Until now, the biggest winning ticket Patel had sold was worth $250,000.

 So far, no one has come forward.
-South Carolina Education Lottery Chief Operating Officer Tony Cooper says the they known when and where the winning ticket was purchased, but cannot be sure of the exact identity of the winner until they contact them.
-Cooper added that the winner will have to pay the state of South Carolina around $80 million in taxes — the equivalent to one per cent of the state’s annual budget.
+South Carolina Education Lottery Chief Operating Officer Tony Cooper says they know when and where the winning ticket was purchased, but cannot be sure of the exact identity of the winner until they contact them.
+Cooper added that the winner will have to pay the state of South Carolina around $80 million in taxes — the equivalent to one percent of the state’s annual budget.

-After weeks of adding up to the jackpot, Patel’s store finally sold a ticket that matched all six numbers for Tuesday’s blockbuster Mega Millions drawing, it was revealed on Wednesday.
+After weeks of adding to the jackpot, Patel’s store finally sold a ticket that matched all six numbers for Tuesday’s blockbuster Mega Millions drawing, it was revealed on Wednesday.
 The KC Mart in Simpsonville is located in a fairly lonely junction 15 miles outside of Greenville, which is in the northwest side of the state.
 And after finding out Patel had sold the winning ticket, lottery representatives hung up a banner that read “Luck Struck Here!”

 During press conference & media interviews today, CJ Patel, the owner of the convenience store in South Carolina that sold the winning $1.5 billion lottery ticket, had red tilak mark on his forehead, often placed during temple visits or after home prayers: https://t.co/Fx6W3NZ3Aw pic.twitter.com/SEewBwjq2K